org-arl/unet-blog/_posts/2021-05-31-intelligent-transmissions.md

 > NOTE: Depth is indicated as 0 (surface), -1 (1 m depth from surface), -2 (2 m depth from surface) and so on.
 See [Section 5.6](https://unetstack.net/handbook/unet-handbook_setting_up_small_networks.html#_node_locations_coordinate_systems) of the unet handbook for a discussion on origin, location and coordinate systems.

-What if your modem do not have a depth sensor and you would like to use the sensor data from your AUV?
+What if your modem does not have a depth sensor and you would like to use the sensor data from your AUV?
 In this case, you will have to run a program in the AUV's SBC to get the location data from AUV's sensors and use Unet socket APIs to update the `node.location` parameter, periodically.
 A pseudo code (in python) for doing this is as follows.
 This can easily be adapted in C or other languages.

 ```python
 from unetpy import UnetSocket